-Blogo makes it easy to post to WordPress, Blogger, and Medium right from a native Mac app.
-Besides giving you a place to write in Markdown or plain text, Blogo lets you build and format robust blog posts, complete with links, images, and other media.
+MarsEdit makes it easy to create content, cleverly edit what you write, and integrate with WordPress as well as other blog publishing services right from the app.
+Besides giving you a place to write in Markdown or Rich and Plain text, MarsEdit lets you build and format robust blog posts, complete with links, images, and other media.
 You can add tags and schedule your posts to go live anytime.
-Once they’re live, Blogo lets you manage comments and edit your posts, and the app’s search function can help you find old posts to link to when you revisit a topic.

-Blogo even makes it easy to gather links and media to blog about.
-It has a Safari extension that lets you save URLs, videos, images, and highlighted text with a single click.
-The app’s iOS extension lets you send content to Blogo from apps like Instagram, Instapaper, News, and more.
+MarsEdit even makes it easy to gather links and media to blog about.
+It has a Safari extension that lets you save URLs and start blogging instantly once you find something worth writing about.

 Improve your writing with Ulysses

 Ulysses is a writing app with outstanding organizational features, so you can move from notes to an outline to a full manuscript.
 In fact, Ulysses is a popular app for Mac users participating in NaNoWriMo, a month-long exercise that encourages people to write a novel.
 It has all kinds of features to get you to write more, from flexible themes to eliminate distractions, to writing goals that count words written.